chaione/CHFunctionalArrayAdditions/README.md

 Also available:

-`-ch_tryMap:catch:` The same as `-ch_map:` expect with an error passed into the block, and a block that can be used to handle errors.
+`-ch_tryMap:catch:` Which is the same as `-ch_map:` expect with an error passed into the block, and a block that can be used to handle errors.
 Can be used as such:
 ```
 [filePaths tryMap:^id(NSString *obj, NSError **errorPtr) {
        return [NSData dataWithContentsOfFile:obj options:NSDataReadingUncached error:errorPtr];